10 Common Weaknesses of Entrepreneurs

 4. Not a team player:

-Most Entrepreneurs start their business because they perceive an unseen need in the market.
+Most entrepreneurs start their business because they perceive an unseen need in the market.
 Many times they want to be in charge.

 Most often they just don’t like working with others.
 In time, however, every business requires a team.
 Giving up control becomes a constant struggle.
 Some entrepreneurs simply jump ship and start again.

 Your goal is to motivate them to see the benefits of staying with your company.
-This will be a short term thing and they will be gone sooner than later.
+This will be a short-term thing and they will be gone sooner than later.

 While entrepreneurs need a healthy ego for body armor, it can quickly become a negative trait.
 Confidence can be confused with arrogance if not tempered.
 You can learn how to be a great business leader from Andy Defrancesco and other successful CEOs.

 Letting your ego drive decisions is not a good thing.
 Build your business on confidence that is based on knowledge and trust.
 Getting your employees to wear office uniforms can also strengthen your company’s values and promote unity within the organization.

 5. Over-confident to the point of being Egotistical: